veetihytonen/Restaurant-ERP/README.md

 * Managers can see basic analytics from the reporting tool, such as current top selling prodcut
 * Admins are able to create, update and remove users

+### Current state of the app
+The app is in a quite unfinished state, but fullfills enough functionality to be rated

+Current features of the app are:

+* Can create a user.
+Currently no difference between manager and admin
+* Can log in and log out
+* Managers can view ingredients create new ones
+* Users can mark warehouse replenishments
+* Managers can view warehouse replenishments
+* Managers can view stock levels

 ### Installation and setup
 1. Clone the git repository
 ```